Ledgerback/DGSF/daoindex/01 WorkingDraft/04 Problem Statement.md

 > “While extensive information resides on-chain and within forums, there appears to be a lack of willingness to transparently discuss challenges and phase-shifts among DAOs and web3 organizations.
 This paradox of transparency particularly applies to discussions of failure and loss, perhaps in view of the prevailing focus on success that characterizes the space.
 Building a culture of honesty based on the open sourcing of information and processes are vital components of a thriving open ecosystem – particularly for non-technical roles and fields (i.e. design, facilitation, org research and internal practices).”

-The inability to learn from past incidents, minor, major, or something in-between, inhibits DAO practices from repeating similar incidents.
+The inability to learn from past incidents, minor, major, or something in-between, inhibits DAO practices from learning not to repeat similar incidents.

 Something akin to Rekt.news, specifically for DAO incidents, could be helpful to address this weak learning aspect of the DAO ecossytem.

+**can also mention repeated DAO incidents that continue to happen, even though well known in idnutry or just happen too often**

 ## DAO-washing

-Akin to greenwashing, decentralization-washing or community-washing[^6], DAO-washing is the use of the term DAO by an organization, most notably, a Web3 startup, to claim that it is a DAO to raise funds from investors and to appeal to Web3-interested individual or potential users, without making a forthright effort to operate the organization as a DAO.[^7]
+Akin to greenwashing, decentralization-washing or community-washing[^6], DAO-washing is the use of the term DAO by an organization, most notably, a Web3 startup, to claim that it is a DAO to raise funds from investors and to appeal to Web3-interested individual or potential users, without making a forthright effort to operate the organization as a DAO.[^7] [^15] [^16]

-**need to look for DAOs that claim to be decentralized but are really centralized**
+%%**need to look for DAOs that claim to be decentralized but are really centralized**%%

+**

+**

 As mentioned by Bryan Lherer in *What Happened to the New Internet?*, Uniswap showed such two-facedness, in the use of Other Internet to somewhat show the acceptance of their governance model for Uniswap DAO, though it onyl favored one stakeholder grup, the investors .[^9] This two-facedness, one of decentralization and community in public, and of centralization and solely investor interest in private, is epidemic in DAOs and the Web3 ecosystem (solely blockchain) in general (need a cite).